 Courts have recently approved the alternative dispute resolution measure as a way to give couples an alternative to traditional proceedings, but also to help clear the court docket list from those cases where the spouses know what they want and are looking for a decisionmaker to render a final legally binding decision.
 Alternative dispute resolution has been an effective avenue for those individuals who are seeking to maintain a relationship or have agreed on some topics for the decree but have yet to come to an understanding regarding others.
 However, arbitration is not for every couple and a traditional judicial setting may be more appropriate depending on the nature of the settlement.
 Arbitration is generally non-appealable, thus, when the final decision is rendered, that decision will take full effect as if a judge made the decision.

 Are You Considering Alternatives for Your Divorce Decree?

 Divorce proceedings can become highly charged and leave both parties feeling dissatisfied with the dissolution.
-Today, there are other options to settle your divorce that the attorneys at Conner & Lindamood, P.C. can help you explore.
+Today, there are other options to settle your divorce that the lawyers at Lindamood & Robinson, P.C. can help you explore.
 Reach out to us in Houston today and learn how we can provide you with professional assistance.